jorbDehmel/theory-of-computation/presentations/nondet_tm.md

 - Note: This algorithm will always find the shortest accepting computation history if one exists

-- Note: Convince yourself that queues and sets are legal data structures to use within a TM (recall TMs and algorithms are equivalent)
+Convince yourself that queues are legal data structures to use within a TM (recall TMs and algorithms are equivalent)

 # Breadth-first search on NTM configuration trees